-Summer is still very much with us so we thought you’d want to peek at our TWE Bookshelf: July Book Picks.
+Summer is still with us so we thought you’d want to peek at our TWE Bookshelf: Our Author Book Picks.

 We want to make sure you are not running out of wonderful books to read.
 Here are more suggestions from our featured authors who love books like we do.
 If you want even more, check out our recent Summer Bookshelf.

 1. TWE Bookshelf: Laura Munson

 New York Times best-selling author and founder of the acclaimed Haven Writing Retreats on Why Bother? by Jennifer Louden